 And they assembled against Moses and Aaron, saying to them, “You take too much upon yourselves, seeing that the whole community is holy, every one of them, and the Lord is among them.
 Why then do you exalt yourselves above the community of the Lord?”
 (Numbers 16:3)

-Haughty eyes are the spirit that makes one overestimate himself and underestimate others in terms of spirituality, knowledge, intellect, etc. Such people are arrogant, un-teachable, rebellious and judgmental.
+Haughty eyes are the spirit that makes one overestimate himself and underestimate others in terms of spirituality, knowledge, intellect, etc. Such people are arrogant, unteachable, rebellious, and judgmental.
 They are detestable in the eyes of God because they often inspire rebellion and divisions in the body of Christ.
-In the Bible, we find many examples for such people but Korah stands out from the rest because he possessed almost all the characteristics of a proud person.
+In the Bible, we find many examples of such people but Korah stands out from the rest because he possessed almost all the characteristics of a proud person.
 Later God dealt with Korah and his clique severely.